 This candy keeps well at room temperature for at least a week.
 This makes it perfect for gifting teachers, postal carriers, or other helpers/friends during the holidays.
 I like to put the candy in these white gift boxes (hemp for tying is included).
 An extra special touch is to enclose the recipe in the box.
 These Christmas tree recipe cards fit perfectly inside the candy gift boxes.

-This Candy Tastes Similar to White Chocolate Reese’s (on Steroids)
+This Candy Tastes Similar to White Chocolate Reese’s

 This 5-ingredient recipe yields seriously rich chocolate peanut butter flavor that hits every taste bud and texture.
 You’ll get it all.
 Sweet, salty, crunchy, fluffy and creamy.
 I’ve had more than one person comment that this candy tastes like the white chocolate Reese’s but with the added textures of nuts, cereal and marshmallows.